Hussein Abu al-Khair: Imprisonment

 During his sentence, al-Khair was imprisoned at a prison in Tabuk.

 Amnesty International called al-Khair's trial "grossly unfair", and the United Nations' Working Group on Arbitrary Detention found his imprisonment to be arbitrary and without legal basis; both called for his imminent release.
 In November 2022, the UN's High Commissioner for Human Rights called on the Saudi government to release al-Khair.

 In December 2022, David Rutley told the British parliament that the Saudi government had "clearly" tortured al-Khair.
-The following week, Rutley requested that his words be struck from the Hansard, the official transcripts of British parliamentary sessions, saying that he had spoke in "error" when he called al-Khair's treatment "abhorrent".
+The following week, Rutley requested that his words be struck from the Hansard, the official transcripts of British parliamentary sessions, saying that he had spoken in "error" when he called al-Khair's treatment "abhorrent".
 The anti-death penalty organisation Reprieve called the government "spineless" for recanting its criticism of the Saudi government; while David Davis, the MP who had raised al-Khair's pending execution in the session, said "nobody of any sense denies the Saudis torture people".
 Davis had previously described the accusation that al-Khair was a drugpin as being "absurd", calling him an "impoverished father of eight [who] had neither the money nor connections to buy large quantities of drugs in Jordan to sell in Saudi Arabia".

 In November 2022, al-Khair's family said that he had told them he had been moved to an area of the prison reserved for prisoners awaiting imminent execution.
 Al-Khair's resentencing was widely criticsed as contrary to Saudi law; among other issues, a judge who had previously sentenced al-Khair to death also sat as a judge in the retrial.